BioNomad/omicsCore/docs/IntroToLinux/HPC/HPC.md

 ## Interactive Session

 Now there are a few workload managers out there, in this tutorial we will demonstrate Slurm - a popular choice for HPC users.
-SLURM comes with commands we can use to manage our workload.
+Slurm comes with commands we can use to manage our workload.
 The Slurm command to get to an interactive session is ```srun```, here is an example:

 ```srun -p batch -t 1-2:30:00 -n 1 --mem=2Gb --pty bash```